 There There tells the separate but woven stories of Native American people from urban areas in the western United States, primarily Oakland, California.
 The novel illustrates a number of the many struggles urban Native people face, such as feeling disconnected from their history and culture and being treated like outsiders in their own hometowns.
 Each character in the novel is on a journey of their own throughout, each with desires and determinations unique to themselves.
 At the climax of the novel, they all cross paths at the annual powwow in Oakland, from which point none of their lives will be the same again.
 In this often heart-wrenching story, Orange demonstrates the ways things are passed from generation to generation, both cultural traditions and unfortunate circumstances.

 3. Mean Spirit by Linda Hogan (1990)

-Mean Spirit illustrates one way colonizers and white people have attempted to steal what rightfully belongs to Native people and exploit it for their own financial gain.
+Mean Spirit illustrates one way colonizers have attempted to steal what rightfully belongs to Native people and exploit it for their own financial gain.
 This novel takes place in Oklahoma in the early 1920s, on land under which a bounty of oil rivers run.
-The Osage people who live there purchased the land after they were displaced from their previous homes.
+The Osage people who live there purchased the land after they were displaced from their previous homes (by colonizers).
 But once it’s discovered what truly exists beneath the surface, in entitlement and greed, white men begin murdering anyone connected to the land, anyone who might stand in their way of obtaining it.
 Others in the community reach out to officials in Washington, D.C., hoping they might do something to help.
 Their letters go unanswered, until a Native official of the U.S. government finally comes out to visit the small town and witnesses firsthand the severity of the situation.